-In 1860 David R. Nelson of Jackson, Ohio, patented (US patent №28006) a keyboard machine for adding numbers, one of the early calculators of that type, after the machines of Torchi and Schwilgué in Europe, and the key adders of his compatriots Du Bois D. Parmelee, Orlando Lane Castle, Thomas Hill and Leonard Nutz.
+In April, 1860, David R. Nelson of Jackson, Ohio, patented (US patent №28006) a keyboard machine for adding numbers, one of the early calculators of that type, after the machines of White, Torchi and Schwilgué in Europe, and the key adders of his compatriots Du Bois D. Parmelee, Orlando Lane Castle, Thomas Hill and Leonard Nutz.

 The machine (see the lower patent drawing) had five finger keys (marked with B) hinged at Z; to box A. Each key is provided with a spring a used to return it against the stop board C after depression.